tuna/opentuna/README.md

 ```

 ## Post deployment
-- Add email addresses or other subscriptions to notification topic created in common stack.
-The alarm notifications related to Open TUNA will be sent to those subscriptions.
+- Add email addresses or other subscribers to the notification topic created in the common stack.
+The alarm notifications related to Open TUNA will be sent to those subscribers.

 [aws-cdk]: https://aws.amazon.com/cdk/
 [cfn-stack]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html